Focus Drift

 • Audio recordings, photos, and file attachments remain stored locally on your device and are not synced to the cloud

-• Account sync is controlled by you and can be disabled at any time by signing out
+• Account sync can be disabled at any time by signing out

 2.5 On-Device AI Processing

-Focus Drift uses Apple's on-device AI capabilities (when available on your device) to generate productivity insights, daily summaries, and personalised reflection prompts.
-All AI processing happens entirely on your device:
+Focus Drift uses Apple's on-device AI capabilities (when available) to generate productivity insights, daily summaries, and personalised reflection prompts.
+All AI processing happens entirely on your device.

 2.5.1 Ask Focus Drift (Conversational AI)